boost-entropy-azure/data-science/terraform/dep.README.md

 # Data Science Core Infrastructure Deploy

-This repo can be used to deploy a data science infrastructure in Azure using Terragrunt, Terraform, and Ansible.
+This repo can be used to deploy a data science infrastructure in Azure using Terraform, Cloud-Init, and Ansible.

-Currently, this Terraform configuration deploys the following resources to Azure
+Currently, this Terraform configuration deploys the following resources to Azure:

 - A Resource Group
 - A Virtual Network